HenestrosaDev/audiotext/README.md

 ![Main](docs/main-system.png)

-**Audiotext** transcribes the audio from an audio file, video file, microphone input, directory, or YouTube video into one of the 99 different languages it supports.
-You can transcribe using the [**Google Speech-to-Text API**](https://cloud.google.com/speech-to-text) or [**WhisperX**](https://github.com/m-bain/whisperX), which can even translate the transcription or generate subtitles!
+**Audiotext** transcribes the audio from an audio file, video file, microphone input, directory, or YouTube video into any of the 99 different languages it supports.
+You can transcribe using the [**Google Speech-to-Text API**](https://cloud.google.com/speech-to-text), the [**Whisper API**](https://platform.openai.com/docs/guides/speech-to-text), or [**WhisperX**](https://github.com/m-bain/whisperX).
+The last two methods can even translate the transcription or generate subtitles!

 You can also choose the theme you like best.
 It can be dark, light, or the one configured in the system.